 Gene therapies are novel, complex and difficult to manufacture.
-We could experience production problems that result in delays in our development or commercialization programs or otherwise adversely affect our business.
+Should we resume development of our product candidates, we could experience production problems that result in delays in our development or commercialization programs or otherwise adversely affect our business.

 The manufacturing process we use to produce our product candidates is complex, novel and has not been validated for commercial use.
-Several factors could cause production interruptions, including equipment malfunctions, facility contamination, raw material shortages or contamination, natural disasters, disruption in utility services, human error or disruptions in the operations of our suppliers.
+Should we resume development of our product candidates, several factors could cause production interruptions, including equipment malfunctions, facility contamination, raw material shortages or contamination, natural disasters, disruption in utility services, human error or disruptions in the operations of our suppliers.